myokit/datkit/README.md

 This module contains some simple methods that are useful when analysing time series data.

+Building only on numpy, they reliably let you do things like:

+- Find the indices corresponding to a start and end time
+- Perform some action (max, min, mean, etc) on that range
+- Check if a series is regularly spaced, or strictly non-decreasing
+- Smooth using sliding windows, gaussian blur, and others

 The code is tested on a recent version of Ubuntu & Python 3, but is so simple that it should work everywhere else too.